 Just as humidity affects human beings it affects products as well.
 Since products sell in locations with varying climatic conditions, they must function well in both low and high humid conditions.
 In order to test products under varying conditions of humidity, manufacturers use humidity chambers to simulate varying humidity conditions and test products for their efficacy in such conditions.
 Manufacturers using humidity chambers can improve product durability and reliability after testing them at various levels of temperature and humidity settings.

-Uses of Humidity chamber
+Uses of the Humidity chamber

 Humidity chambers help to undertake climatic & durability tests for a variety of products that include